msoe-sisyphus-sd/msoe-sis-wiki/Reports/F-W3-Status-Report.md

 ## Enters, Stuart

-###### Hours: 9
+###### Hours: 10

 ###### Rating (0-10): 3

 ###### Summary:

 I spent my time outside the group continuing to document the existing code.
-In the group, I discussed the project proposal with Dr. Taylor, helped create a definition of done, created PBIs, and task out #25 and #22
+In the group, I discussed the project proposal with Dr. Taylor, helped create a definition of done, created PBIs, and task out #25 and #22, and story pointed PBIs

 ## Fleming, Grace